A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 - Droid Depot – build an interactive droid

-- Reservations can be made 180 days prior to arrival on your My Disney Experience account or by calling 407-WDW-DINE
+- Reservations can be made 60 days prior to arrival on your My Disney Experience account or by calling 407-WDW-PLAY.
+All dining reservations currently must be made online in your My Disney Experience account.

 - Reservations require a credit card to hold your spot but won’t be charged at the time of booking.

-There are two attractions (rides) inside Star Wars Land: Galaxy’s Edge.
-Fast passes are NOT available for either attraction at this time.
+There are two attractions (rides) inside Galaxy’s Edge.

 - Millennium Falcon: Smugglers Run – 38” Ride Height